soonyz06/MQL5_Old/README.md

 - Patterns not persistent, not pervasive, etc
 - Backtests don't accurately enough represent live conditions (slippage, fees)
 - Trading CFDs is just a bad idea (insane leverage, overnight spread, fees, etc)
-- Overfitted and not robust despite attempts at (train, val, test split), (small num of params), (small number of combinations of params (small step)), etc during optmisation and testing
+- Overfitted and not robust despite attempts at (train, val, test split), (optimised/trained using a small number of combinations of params (num of params and size of step)), pervasive checks and live testing
 - Past performance is not a predictor of future results or smth like that

 Example of Overfitting